 Vertigo can interfere with your ability to operate a car or other machinery safely.
 You should make other arrangements until it’s safe to drive again.

 If your symptoms haven’t improved after several months, your doctor may want to order additional tests to rule out other conditions if they haven’t already done so.

-Most patients have only a single episode of labyrinthitis.
+Most people only have a single episode of labyrinthitis.
 It rarely becomes a chronic condition.